 Kanban’s popularity is explained by the ability to deliver the final product within the shortest amount of time.
 This representor of a big Agile methodologies family is also well known because of the supreme quality of products that were created according to the principles of this methodology.

 There are lots of things we should know about Kanban if we want to create a successful software product.
 The question: “What is a Kanban board?” is perhaps the most topical among the software developers.
 In this article, we will try and answer it properly.
-But before doing that we should say a few words about the history of Kanban method and its main principles.
+But before doing that we should say a few words about the history of the Kanban method and its main principles.
 It is impossible to understand what a Kanban board in software development is without doing that.

-Kanban originated in Japan in the 1940’s.
+Kanban originated in Japan in the 1940s.
 At that time, the famous Japanese corporation Toyota had large problems with the delivery of its products.
-The managers of the company had to find the solution for this problem.
+The managers of the company had to find the solution to this problem.
 They invented a new system of project management and called it Kanban.
 Its main idea was to deliver the product to the customers just in time.
 It was not a simple task, but the system succeeded.

-Initially, Kanban was based on three main principles.
+Initially, Kanban management was based on three main principles.
 They are still relevant for this methodology, regardless of the industry where we use it.

-- The second principle of Kanban says that it is necessary to limit the amount of tasks performed at the same time.
-Limitation of work in progress allows the enterprise to focus on the quality of the product and its timely delivery.
+- The second principle of Kanban says that it is necessary to limit the number of tasks performed at the same time.
+The limitation of work in progress allows the enterprise to focus on the quality of the product and its timely delivery.